untrueFire/ReviveIt/frontend/README.md

 # ReviveIt frontend

-This is the frontend of ReviveIt, written in Vue3, mainly uses [Naive UI](https://www.naiveui.com/) as UI framework.
+This is the frontend of ReviveIt, written in Vue3, mainly used [Naive UI](https://www.naiveui.com/) as its UI framework.

 ## Project Setup